ydirson/generals-familiar/README.md

 --public-url ./`.

-Also note that `trunk serve` adds some additional javascript to the generated `dist/index.html`, useful while developping (to trigger immediate reload on build success and a "build error" overlay when that kind of things happen).
+Also note that `trunk serve` adds some additional javascript to the generated `dist/index.html`, useful while developing (to trigger immediate reload on build success and a "build error" overlay when that kind of things happen).
 You definitely don't want to deploy this code, which will periodically retry to open a websocket to trunk for